 ‘Archives’ are written documents which were once working ‘records’ and have come to be preserved, often after selection (‘appraisal’ as we call it), for research and/or historical purposes.
 They represent the recorded memory of the organisation or individual which created them but also have a wider significance in terms of the information they contain for researchers.

 The Archives are available to all.
 Anyone who wants to see them or obtain information may visit us.
 Researchers can use the material directly as visitors on-site to the searchroom (‘the research room‘) where you can see, handle and use the original records and where trained staff will help you to find what you want and give advice on your research.
-People who are unable to visit can make contact by telephone, letter, fax and e-mail and use our enquiry and research service .
+People who are unable to visit can make contact by telephone, letter and e-mail or via our online enquiry form and use our enquiry and research service .
 Increasingly, people are able to consult our archive catalogues on the internet.
 Many others benefit indirectly from the products of direct research by the use of text and images in publications, marketing and advertising, media research and reporting.

 Bedfordshire Archives & Records Service actively encourages access to the records in its care.
 However, sometimes records are embargoed (closed) – or may not otherwise be available - for example they may contain confidential or sensitive information, and access is restricted under the Data Protection rules.

-There is no admission charge for visitors, and you do not have to pay to see the archives and records we hold.
+There is no admission charge for visitors, and you do not have to pay to see the archives and records we hold, although you will be required to book an appointment.
 You will have to pay for any copying, and for research work which is carried out for you by staff.
 See our Scale of Charges for full details.

 We are committed to exploiting the potential of information technology and the internet, particularly in eventually placing all our archive catalogues on-line so they can be consulted and index searched by the widest possible range of users.
 We also have a popular online database of 19th Century prisoners in Bedford gaol.